mpuccini/opendigitalheritage-dm/README.md

 > ### Configure your web server
 > You may need to configure your web server to proxy pass the service on standard http/https ports.
+> If you prefer, you could run container in *rootles* mode for security reasons.
+You find [here](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md) a good guide on how to configure your podman to work rootless.
 <span id="fn1"></span> [1](#footnote-id).
 A docker engine is assumed to be running.
 If you have podman instead, just create an alias:
 	```
 	alias docker=podman